ioben/kennyballou.com/blag/content/blog/git-resurrecting-history.markdown

 Yep, it looks like we have not only combined two of our the changes from `topic/bad` but we combined them with a commit that was _already_ merged into the `master` branch.
-Assuming `master` is a stable and branchable branch, we will not be able to simply rebase one way and return, the commits are too intermingled
+Assuming `master` is a stable and "branchable" branch, we will not be able to simply rebase one way and return, the commits are too intermingled